-One is The Parenthood Decision: Discovering Whether You are Ready and Willing to Become a Parent.
+One is The Parenthood Decision: Discovering Whether You are Ready and Willing to Become a Parent. (cover above).
 Here is an excerpt from the LiveTrue summary of the book:

 This book is an unsentimental, clear-eyed guide to deciding whether you want to become a parent.
 Author Beverly Engel prompts her readers to evaluate not only their desire to have children, but their readiness, willingness, and ability to raise them.
 While not discouraging people from having children, neither does the book sugarcoat the realities of parenthood.
 The author includes a discussion of adoption as an option, and pays special attention to the increasing number of single women having children on their own…

 The other is I’m OK You’re a Brat!: Setting the Priorities Straight and Freeing You from the Guilt and Mad Myths of Parenthood by Susan Jeffers Ph.D.
 About half of I’m OK You’re a Brat! helps parent readers make peace with being good, but imperfect parents.